 Drendel & Jansons Law Group News

-We have a great group of attorneys and staff at the Drendel and Jansons Law Group, and we like to boast about them a little bit.
-We hope you do not mind and will join us in our appreciation of them and celebrate our good news with us.
+We have a great group of attorneys and staff at Drendel and Jansons Law Group, and we like to boast about them a little bit.
+We hope you will join us in our appreciation of them and celebrate the good news with us.

 Roman Seckel has ended his term as Chair of the Batavia Chamber of Commerce Board of Directors.
 During his year at the helm of the Chamber of Commerce, the impressive growth in membership has continued, ending at about 450 members, with growth projected to reach 500 members by year end.
 The Chamber also added a monthly morning networking event and an another referral group during Roman's tenure.
-As the year as Chair ends, Roman was appointed to another three-year term as a Board member, running from August 2018 to July 2021.
+Roman will remain on the board as he was appointed to a three-year term as a member, from August 2018 to July 2021.